JolyLoic/MECExercises/README.md

 If the class was supposed to be used in a multithread environment, would you change your answer?
 ## Shape factory, take 2
-Look at the shape factory in the `Factor`y project (it correspond to a solution of an exercise during the Advanced C++ training).
+Look at the shape factory in the `Factory` project (it correspond to a solution of an exercise during the Advanced C++ training).
 This factory is very specific to our use case.
 Can we make it more generic, and therefore reusable in another context?
 Write some code to show this.

 ## Easier map (?)
 We have written the following utility function, to search a value in a map and provide a default if it’s not found: